Representation theory of Geigle-Lenzing complete intersections

 {\bf Acknowledgements } The authors thank Helmut Lenzing for a number of valuable comments on our work.
-They thank Ragner Buchweitz and Lutz Hille for kindly explaining their work \cite{BuH} and stimulating discussions.
-They thank Akira Ishii, Boris Lerner, Atsushi Takahashi, Ryo Takahashi, Masataka Tomari, Kazushi Ueda and Keiichi Watanabe for stimulating discussions and valuable comments.
+They thank Ragnar-Olaf Buchweitz and Lutz Hille for kindly explaining their work \cite{BuH} and stimulating discussions.
+They thank Mitsuyasu Hashimoto, Akira Ishii, Boris Lerner, Atsushi Takahashi, Ryo Takahashi, Masataka Tomari, Kazushi Ueda, Yuji Yoshino and Keiichi Watanabe for stimulating discussions and valuable comments.

-Parts of the results in this paper were presented at conferences in MSRI (April 2013), Shanghai (June 2013), RIMS (July and December 2013), Torun (September 2013), Oberwolfach (February 2014), Bielefeld (May 2014), Montreal (June 2014) and TSIMF (August 2014).
-The authors would like to thank the organizers of these conferences.

-\section{Preliminaries}
+\chapter{Preliminaries}

-In this section, we introduce basic notions which will be used throughout the paper.
-We refer to \cite{ASS,ARS,Rin} for general background on representation theory of finite dimensional algebras, to \cite{AHK,H1} for general background on tilting theory, to \cite{Y,LW} for general background on Cohen-Macaulay representation theory, and to \cite{BH} for general background on commutative ring theory.
+In this chapter, we introduce basic notions which will be used throughout the paper.
+For general background, we refer to \cite{ASS,ARS,Rin} on representation theory of finite dimensional algebras, to \cite{AHK,H1} on tilting theory, to \cite{Y,LW} on Cohen-Macaulay representation theory, and to \cite{BH} on commutative ring theory.